 Their perception confirms the empirical data on nutritional supplements and information relating to who is not knowledgeable about them.

 One of the major facts about dietary supplements is that both physicians and consumers alike are poorly educated about nutritional supplements.
 And information and knowledge on dietary supplement regulations are equally lacking among both of these groups.

 Information retrieved from numerous studies found that approximately half the adult US population routinely takes supplements (Ervin, et al., 1999; Satia-Abouta, et al., 2003; Radimer, et al., 2004; Rock, 2007; Cohen, 2009; Gershwin, et al., 2010; The Washington Post, 2010; Bailey, et al., 2011).

 One study claimed the figure is even over 70% (Sadovsky, et al., 2008).
-A survey (Daniells, March 2012) corroborates that the 70% mark seems to be the accurate figure around the first decade of the 21st century, while multivitamins remain the mostly used supplements.
+A survey (Daniells, March 2012) corroborates that the 70% mark seems to be the accurate figure, while multivitamins remain the mostly used supplements.
 A nationally representative 2019 survey, too, found that 70% of American adults are using nutritional supplements (Pew, 2019).